-Teachers assigned to teach in transitional kindergarten classes shall possess a teaching credential or permit that authorizes instruction at the kindergarten grade level.

-A credentialed teacher who is first assigned to a Transitional Kindergarten class after July 1, 2015, shall, by August 1, 2020, have at least 24 units in early childhood education and/or child development, comparable experience in a preschool setting, and/or a child development teacher permit issued by the Commission on Teacher Credentialing.
+The Superintendent or designee shall ensure that teachers assigned to teach in TK classes shall possess a teaching credential or permit from the Commission on Teacher Credentialing (CTC) that authorizes such instruction.
+A credentialed teacher who is first assigned to a TK class after July 1, 2015, shall, by August 1, 2025, have at least 24 units in early childhood education and/or child development, comparable professional experience in a preschool setting, and/or a child development teacher permit issued by the CTC.

-The County Superintendent or designee may provide professional development as needed to ensure that transitional kindergarten teachers are knowledgeable about standards and effective instructional methods for teaching young children.
+The County Superintendent or designee may provide professional development as needed to ensure that TK teachers are knowledgeable about standards and effective instructional methods for teaching young children, including, but not limited to, developing competencies in serving inclusive classrooms and dual language learners.